kind3r/getting-started-with-your-artillery-printer/materials.md

 **PLA** is good for **decorative parts**, but because it has **glass transition** temperature of around 55C it is not recomended for **functional parts**.
 Altho it can be annealed, it still does not compare to other materials specificaly designed for strength and longevity.

-**UV light** (like the sun) also affects the color and the layer adhesion of your prints, so it's a good ideea to keep your prints indoor.
+**UV light** (like the sun) affects the color and might decompose your prints, so it's a good ideea to keep your prints indoor.

 **PLA** is also easy to post process by sanding, painting etc.